 Holy River of India: The Ganges River

 Ganges River is the most important as well as the most sacred river in India.
-It is one of the longest river in India and also third largest river in the world in terms of water discharged into sea.
+It is one of the longest rivers in India and also the third largest river in the world in terms of water discharged into the sea.
 Ganges River plays an important role in the life of Indian people.
-The river is used for irrigation, transportation and fishing and the Gangetic Plain is one of the most fertile and densely populated places on Earth.
-The river is referred as “Mother Ganga” in India, many ancient and historical cities are located on its bank .
-Ganges River is sacred to Hindus and it is regarded as goddess in Hindu mythology.
-Apart form its religious importance Ganges River act as home to some of the rarest creatures and species of India and the planet.
-In this article we will be covering the Ganges River, source and end of Ganga River, importance of Ganges River in India, how Ganges is associated with Hinduism, amazing facts about Ganges River, current state of Ganges River and the Ganges River pollution.
+The river is used for irrigation, transportation, and fishing and the Gangetic Plain is one of the most fertile and densely populated places on Earth.
+The river is referred as “Mother Ganga” in India, many ancient and historical cities are located on its bank.
+Ganges River is sacred to Hindus and it is regarded as a goddess in Hindu mythology.
+Apart from its religious importance Ganges River act as home to some of the rarest creatures and species in India and the planet.
+In this article, we will be covering the Ganges River, source, and end of Ganga River, the importance of Ganges River in India, how the Ganges is associated with Hinduism, amazing facts about Ganges River, current state of Ganges River and the Ganges River pollution.

 The Gangetic plain formed by Ganges River is one of the most fertile land on the earth and almost 10% of world population lives here and earn their livelihood.
-From source to mouth total length of Ganges River is 2600km and the Ganges basin covers almost quarter area of Indian mainland.
-The river is not only sacred to Indians and Hindus but also important as India is an agriculture dominated country and it plays major role in irrigation, transportation, electricity production and fishing.
-Large number of important, historical and industrial cities are located on its bank like Hardwar, Kanpur, Allahabad, Patna and Kolkata.
+From source to mouth total length of Ganges River is 2600km and the Ganges basin covers almost quarter area of the Indian mainland.
+The river is not only sacred to Indians and Hindus but also important as India is an agriculture-dominated country and it plays a major role in irrigation, transportation, electricity production, and fishing.
+A large number of important, historical and industrial cities are located on its banks like Hardwar, Kanpur, Allahabad, Patna, and Kolkata.

 History and Origin of Ganges River